AdamPGreen/jargon-jar-v4/docs/project_milestones.md

 ### Next Steps
 - Implement charge creation logic in the interactions handler (`/api/slack/interactions`).
 - Add confirmation message posting to Slack channel after charge creation.

+## Implementing Modal Interactions (Week 6)

+### Completed
+- **Fixed Modal JSON Display Issue:**
+  - Identified and fixed issue where the modal JSON payload was being displayed in the Slack channel
+  - Modified the command handler to return an empty 200 OK response after initiating the `views.open` API call
+  - Ensured clean user experience with no technical details leaking to users
+- **Implemented "Add New Jargon" Button Functionality:**
+  - Added handler for the `add_new_jargon` action in the `handleBlockActions` function
+  - Created a new modal for adding jargon terms with fields for term, description, and default cost
+  - Used `views.push` API to display this modal on top of the existing charge modal
+  - Implemented submission handler in `handleModalSubmission` to process `add_jargon_modal` form data
+  - Added validation for required fields and appropriate error messages
+  - Implemented database operations to save new jargon terms to the workspace's collection
+  - Added confirmation messages posted to the channel when a new term is added
+  - Fixed TypeScript type issues with proper type assertions for Slack API objects
+- **Completed Charge Creation Flow:**
+  - Implemented full end-to-end workflow from slash command to charge confirmation
+  - Added proper error handling and validation throughout the process
+  - Optimized database operations with appropriate error handling

+### Technical Details
+- Utilized Slack's `views.push` API for stacking modals
+- Implemented proper metadata passing between modal views
+- Used type assertions (`as const`) to satisfy TypeScript's strict type requirements for Slack API objects
+- Optimized error handling with specific error messages for different failure cases
+- Added comprehensive logging for debugging and monitoring

+### Next Steps
+- Implement unified `/jargon` command structure with subcommands
+- Create handlers for different subcommands like `/jargon charge`, `/jargon add-term`, and `/jargon help`
+- Update Slack app configuration for the new command structure
+- Implement automated jargon detection in channels

+### Next Session Prompt
+"Let's implement a unified slash command structure for Jargon Jar.
+We need to:

+1. Create a new `/jargon` command handler that can parse and route subcommands
+2. Move the existing `/charge` functionality to work as `/jargon charge`
+3. Implement direct term adding with `/jargon add-term`
+4. Add a `/jargon help` command that displays available options
+5. Update our Slack app configuration to use the new command structure

+This will require modifying the existing command handler, creating helper functions for the different subcommands, and updating the Slack app settings.
+Can you help me implement this new command structure?"